Steve Jobs, Health Care and Health Insurance

 Oct 11th, 2011

-He is the genius behind the iPod, iPad, iPhone and Pixar (among others).
-He redesigned technology into something that people can enjoy using without requiring extensive knowledge in technology and programming.
+He is the genius behind the iPod, iPad, iPhone, and Pixar (among others).
+He redesigned technology into something that people can enjoy using without requiring extensive knowledge of technology and programming.
 He made what used to be ordinary things into a phenomenon.
 He saved Apple when it was struggling and managed to make Apple one of the wealthiest American companies.

-But according to an ABC news report, it may be possible that Jobs got a high score from MELD (Model for End Stage Liver Disease).
-MELD was implemented for the purpose of giving priority to the patient who needs it most.
-Jobs may have gotten a high MELD score according to his need.
-Jobs and Apple was very discreet in giving out information regarding his condition so it’s hard to make a conclusion about this.
+However, according to an ABC news report, it may be possible that Jobs got a high score from MELD (Model for End-Stage Liver Disease).
+MELD was implemented to give priority to the patient who needs it most.
+Jobs may have gotten a high MELD score according to his needs.
+Jobs and Apple were very discreet in giving out information regarding his condition, so it’s hard to make a conclusion about this.

 Steve Jobs was able to fight his condition for eight years despite the life expectancy for pancreatic cancer which is only about 6 months.